tangentsoft/pidp8i/doc/os8-run.md

 |                | with changes that might not work.  `os8-run` preserves all versions seen
 |                | and creates new version that doesn't overwrite any of the previous ones.
 | `read-only`    | Passes the `-r` option to SIMH attach to mount the device in read only mode.
-| `copy_scratch` | Create a writeable scratch version of the named image file and mount it.
+| `scratch`      | Create a writeable scratch version of the named image file and mount it.
 |                | This is helpful when you are booting a distribution DECtape.
 |                | Booted DECtape images must be writeable.
 To protect a distribution DECtape,
-|                | use the `copy_scratch` option.
-When all script runs are done the scratch version
+|                | use the `scratch` option.
+When all script runs are done, the scratch version
 |                | is deleted.